-- The project team held monthly meetings with the Tribal Emergency Planning Committee (TEPC).
-Most of these meetings lasted 2-3 hours and included discussion of both the Hazard Mitigation Plan and the broader Resilience Initiative.
+- The project team held monthly meetings with the Tribal Emergency Planning Committee.
+Most of these meetings were 2-3 hours long and involved discussion and advice on both the Hazard Mitigation Plan and the broader Resilience Initiative.
 The workshops brought together both TEPC members and some other key stakeholders to discuss prioritization of hazards, identification of risk, and development of mitigation actions.
-Meetings occurred on the following dates:
+These included meetings on the following dates:

-- o January 25th, 2018
+- o January 25^{th,} 2018

-- o February 15th, 2018
+- February 15th, 2018

-- o March 22nd, 2018
+- March 22nd, 2018

-- o May 24th, 2018 (full-day workshop)
+- May 24th, 2018 (full-day workshop)

 - o June 21st, 2018

 - o August 23rd, 2018

-- o September 27th, 2018
+- September 27th, 2018

-- o October 25th, 2018
+- October 25th, 2018

-- o November 14th, 2018 (full-day workshop)
+- November 14th, 2018 (full-day workshop)

 - o January 24th, 2019

 - o February 28th, 2019

-- o March 28th, 2019 (full-day workshop)
+- March 28th, 2019 (full-day workshop)

-- The project team provided the Tribal Council with comprehensive updates throughout the performance period.
+- The project team provided updates to the Tribal Council throughout the process.
 These included presentations on December 5th, 2017; May 24th, 2018; and March 28th, 2019.

+- A one-day workshop was used to bring the members of the Tribal Emergency Planning Committee together to review the results of the survey and provide other input in the final identification and selection key hazards to be included in the hazard mitigation planning process.